 We found 4 internists who accept Humana Bronze 6450/HMO Premier near Deland, FL.

-Dr. Bhupendra Patel is a Deland, FL physician who specializes in general internal medicine.
+Dr. Bhupendra Patel works as an internist in Deland, FL.
 He is rated 3.5 stars out of 5 by his patients.
-He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Dr. Patel takes several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.

-Dr. Edward Supinski is a physician who specializes in general internal medicine.
-The average patient rating for Dr. Supinski is 5.0 stars out of 5.
-He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-Dr. Supinski is a graduate of Temple University School of Medicine.
+Dr. Edward Supinski practices general internal medicine.
+He is rated highly by his patients.
+Dr. Supinski honors several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+He is a graduate of Temple University School of Medicine.

 Conditions / Treatments